dearhive/MashShare/readme.txt

 * New: Support for Yoast custom variables e.g. %%title%%
 * New: Add sharedcount.com 10.000 free daily api requests
 * New: Switch from newsharecount to opensharecount.com to collect twitter shares
+* New: Collect twitter shares with social network add-on

 = 3.5.3 =
 * New: Disable share count for new installations as default setting